Red Sox vs. Reds Player Props Betting Odds

 Verdugo Stats

-- Alex Verdugo has 16 doubles, a triple, five home runs, 20 walks and 21 RBI (58 total hits).
-He has swiped three bases.
+- Alex Verdugo has recorded 58 hits with 16 doubles, a triple, five home runs and 20 walks.
+He has driven in 21 runs with three stolen bases.

 Verdugo Recent Games